MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/system.md

 |Failed to get the screen's resolution|Indicates a problem getting the screen's resolution|

 ### <a name="setscreenresolution"></a> Set screen resolution
-Sets the width, height, bit count and frequency of a selected monitor
+Sets the width, height, bit count and frequency of a selected monitor during an attended desktop flow run.

 ##### Input Parameters
 |Argument|Optional|Accepts|Default Value|Description|